peterdsharpe/AeroSandbox/aerosandbox/README.md

 These are the two key pieces of AeroSandbox to understand - once you get these, you're 90% of the way there.

 * `/optimization/`: This folder contains only one thing, and it's the single most important class in AeroSandbox: the `Opti` stack.
 The `Opti` class is an object-oriented way to formulate and solve an optimization problem, with syntax specifically aimed at engineering design.

   One of the core principles of AeroSandbox is that *everything* is an optimization problem.
 Even for problems that look like pure analysis ("I already have a design, how well does it perform?"), there's a beautiful duality between optimization and analysis through something called "Simultaneous Analysis and Design" - more on this later.
 Because of this, the `Opti` stack is truly ubiquitous throughout AeroSandbox.

   Extensive documentation with examples is provided in `aerosandbox.optimization.opti` - please read this!

 * `/numpy/`: One of the coolest things about the `Opti` stack is that it's fast - really, **really** fast.
 You can solve nonlinear, nonconvex optimization problems with thousands of variables in mere seconds on a laptop, thanks to automatic differentiation (AD) provided by CasADi and modern optimization methods via IPOPT.

-	In order for AD to work, we need to be able to make a list (more precisely, a directed graph) of each mathematical operation (think +, -, *, /, **, log(), fabs(), etc.) that's applied throughout our optimization formulation (some call this list a "trace" in the literature).
+  In order for AD to work, we need to be able to make a list (more precisely, a directed graph) of each mathematical operation (think `+`, `-`, `*`, `/`, `**`, `log()`, `fabs()`, etc.) that's applied throughout our optimization formulation (some call this list a "trace" in the literature).
 This means we can't just use NumPy out of the box like we'd like to, because some of its functions break our trace.

   Instead, we need to use a custom math library, which sounds scary at first.
 However, the AeroSandbox development team has tried to make this as seamless to you as possible - by writing our own NumPy with identical syntax!
 Here's how this works:

 	* `aerosandbox.numpy` imports the entirety of NumPy.
 	* For NumPy functions that break our AD trace (e.g. `np.sum()`), we've rewritten our own versions of them.
 This means: